-People who stayed and lived with students The analysis in Table 4.4 indicates that 81.8% of the respondents lived with their parents, 11.4% lived with their relatives and 6.8% lived with guardians.
+The analysis in Table 4.4 indicates that 81.8% of the respondents lived with their parents, 11.4% lived with their relatives and 6.8% lived with guardians.
 Students can take to drug abuse depending on the commitment of the person they live with to look out on their activities at home and away from home and the friends that the students keep.
 This is in line with Ndetei (2004) who noted that the family setup of a child influences his or her habits.
 If a child is borne of a drug addict then there is a likelihood of the same habits being transferred.

-The analysis in Table 4.5 indicates that 52.1% of the respondents are Protestants, 46.2% of the respondents are catholic and 1.7% of the respondents are Muslim.
-This can be attributed to the fact that there are many protestant churches in the area.
+Table 4.5: The Findings on the Religion of the Respondents are Represented